yxlin/ggdmc/README.md

 However we have not looked into the source code of clang4-r.
 Use it at your own risk.~~

-A configure script now disables OpenMP, so macOS users can install without encountering the OpenMP problem.
+A configure script now disables OpenMP, so macOS users should be able to install without encountering the OpenMP problem.

 ## Citation